5 Tech Skills Employers Need Right Now (And How You Can Learn Them)

 How do you get started?

-Familiarize yourself with Google Workspace or Microsoft 365, then explore beginner-friendly cloud training on platforms like Ziti Academy.
+Familiarise yourself with Google Workspace or Microsoft 365, then explore beginner-friendly cloud training at Ziti Academy.
+You will gain hands-on experience that prepares you for cloud-enabled workplaces around the world.

 5. AI & Automation Basics